felixbrock/selector/README.md

 Say, you want to update a single product, you make a PUT to /products/{id}.
 If you want to partially update a single product (not updating every field), you could also use a PATCH to /products/{id}.
 The same goes for deletion of a single entity (DELETE to /products/{id}).

 https://stackoverflow.com/questions/6845772/rest-uri-convention-singular-or-plural-name-of-resource-while-creating-it
-Use singular when accessing a single resource e.g. subscription/1213445 and plural when acessing multiple resouces e.g. subscriptions
+Use singular when accessing a single resource e.g. automation/1213445 and plural when acessing multiple resouces e.g. automations

 https://stackoverflow.com/questions/37980559/is-it-better-to-return-undefined-or-null-from-a-javascript-function
 "there is no such object" is represented using null.